Matt Read

-Matthew Zachary Jarrett Read (born June 14, 1986) is a Canadian professional ice hockey player who is currently an unrestricted free agent.
-He most recently played for the Toronto Marlies of the American Hockey League (AHL).
-He previously played in the National Hockey League (NHL) for the Philadelphia Flyers, who signed him as an undrafted free agent in 2011, and the Minnesota Wild.
+Matthew Zachary Jarrett Read (born June 14, 1986) is a Canadian former professional ice hockey player who played eight seasons in the National Hockey League (NHL).
+He played for the Philadelphia Flyers, who signed him as an undrafted free agent in 2011, and the Minnesota Wild.

 Playing career

 Minor

 Read started playing hockey on Vancouver Island playing for the Kerry Park Islanders.
 At the age of ten, he moved to Colorado Springs, Colorado, and played for Pikes Peak Minor Hockey for four years.
 He then moved to Ilderton, Ontario, and played for the Ilderton Jets of the OMHA's Shamrock League.

 Junior/Collegiate

 After being a finalist in the OMHA Bantam Championship, Read's team won the championship in his first year of midget, with Ilderton defeating Centre Hastings in four games.
 From minor hockey, Read played OHA Junior D hockey for the Lucan Irish in the 2003–04 season.

 In 2004–05, Read signed with the nearby St. Marys Lincolns Junior B club of the Western Ontario Hockey League (WOHL).
 He spent two seasons with the Lincolns.

 In the 2004–05 season, Read was runner up to future NHLer Logan Couture for the WOHL Rookie of the Year Award.
 Couture, a graduate of the Lucan Irish of the Shamrock League, played that season with the St. Thomas Stars before being an Ontario Hockey League (OHL) first round draft pick in 2005.

 The following season, Read signed with the Milton Icehawks Junior A club of the Ontario Junior Hockey League (OJHL) for 2005–06.
 In 2006–07, Read spent a season with the Des Moines Buccaneers of the United States Hockey League (USHL).